 And while contemplating what else to write, his German Shepard dog named Boo began staring at him thru the glass doors from the backyard and a song was born.
 The song was his 2nd most successful behind I'd Love You To Want Me.

-Eddie Reeves and Alex Harvey co-wrote this for a friends wedding.
-As fate would have it, copies of the version got around and eventually was recorded by several artists including Lobo in 1974.
+Eddie Reeves and Alex Harvey who worked at United Artists Music, co-wrote this for a friends wedding.
+As fate would have it, copies of the version got around and eventually was recorded by several artists including Cymarron out of Memphis, country artists Tompal & The Glaser Brothers as well as Lonnie Mack.

-Thank you for dropping by my Lobo songs page and I hope the info found here was helpful.
+Thank you for dropping by my Lobo songs on the acoustic page and I hope the info found here was useful in helping you play Lobo music on the guitar.

 Lobo Wiki Page